 It seems kind of weird but Jesus has a conversation with the demons that were inside the man.
 Imagine what was going through the minds of the disciples as they stood there and listened.
 We notice that they had to ask for permission to do anything and it is a reminder of Jesus' authority over all the spiritual realms as well as nature.

-Those tending the pigs ran off and reported this in the town and countryside, and the people went out to see what had happened.
-When they came to Jesus, they saw the man who had been possessed by the legion of demons, sitting there, dressed and in his right mind; and they were afraid.
+The swineherds fled and told it in the town and in the surrounding country, and the people went to see what had happened.
+They came to Yeshua and saw the man who had had the legion of demons, sitting there, dressed and in his right mind; and they were frightened.

 Those that witnessed this ran to spread the news of what had happened and the people gathered to see if it was true.

-Those who had seen it told the people what had happened to the demon-possessed man - and told about the pigs as well.
-Then the people began to plead with Jesus to leave their region.
+Those who had seen it told what had happened to the man con trolled by demons and to the pigs; and the people began begging Yeshua to leave their district.

 Once again, we see that the people were looking for physical healing but wanted no part of the spiritual.

-As Jesus was getting into the boat, the man who had been demon-possessed begged to go with him.
-Jesus did not let him, but said, 'Go home to your family and tell them how much the Lord has done for you, and how he has had mercy on you.'
-So the man went away and began to tell in the Decapolis how much Jesus had done for him.
-And all the people were amazed.
+As he was getting into the boat, the man who had been demonized begged him to be allowed to go with him.
+But Yeshua would not permit it.
+Instead, he said to him, "Go home to your people, and tell them how much ADONAI in his mercy has done for you."
+He went off and began proclaiming in the Ten Towns how much Yeshua had done for him, and everyone was amazed.

 Here, we see the effects of being saved.
 First, we see that the man did not want to be left behind as he wanted to go and be near Jesus.
 It is the same with us today in that, when we truly come to Christ, there will be a desire to go and walk with him.
 Next, we see that Jesus told him to go and tell his family and others about what had been done for him.
 That is what we call a testimony and the man went and did so out of gratitude for what Jesus had done for him.
 He willing obeyed what Jesus told him to do.
 Finally, we see that God was glorified and those that heard about what He had done were amazed.
 There are many, today, that want to take what God is doing and use it for their own glory but that is not the purpose of the miracle or telling others about it.

-When Jesus had again crossed over by boat to the other side of the lake, a large crowd gathered around him while he was by the lake.
-Then one of the synagogue rulers, named Jairus, came there.
-Seeing Jesus, he fell at his feet, and pleaded earnestly with him, 'My little daughter is dying.
-Please come and put your hands on her so that she will be healed and live.'
+Yeshua crossed in the boat to the other side of the lake, and a great crowd gathered around him.
+There came to him a synagogue official, Ya'ir by name, who fell at his feet and pleaded desperately with him, "My little daughter is at the point of death.
+Please!
+Come and lay your hands on her, so that she will get well and live!"

 We must remember that the religious leaders had opposed Jesus but, now, here comes one of them to see Jesus.
 Once again, the people were focused on the physical healing as Jairus wanted Jesus to keep her from dying.